symfony/symfony-docs/http_client.rst

 HttpClient uses the system's certificate store to validate SSL certificates (while browsers use their own stores).
-When using self-signed certificates during development, it's recommended to create your own certificate authority (CA) and add it to your system's store.
+When using self-signed certificates during development, it is recommended to create your own certificate authority (CA) and add it to your system's store.

 Alternatively, you can also disable ``verify_host`` and ``verify_peer`` (see